1) 2026 is when “agentic” stops being marketing and starts being ops

 Key Takeaway

-- Week 2–4: Build tool contracts (APIs first; UI automation only if unavoidable) and add structured action logs.
+- Week 2–4: Implement tool contracts (APIs first; UI automation only as a last resort) and structured action logs.

-- Week 8–12: Add policy gates (limits, approvals, permission checks) and gradually increase autonomy for low-risk paths.
+- Week 8–12: Add policy gates and expand autonomy only on low-risk paths you can monitor and roll back.

 # Example: minimal agent policy config (YAML) used by several 2026 teams